On the origin of multifrequency temporal and spectral variability in Ton 599: Results and Discussions

 The energy densities in the accretion disk ($U'_{Disk}$), BLR ($U'_{BLR}$), electrons ($U'_e$) and magnetic field ($U'_B$) are calculated directly by the model using JetSeT.
-The BLR and disk photon densities are much higher during the flaring case compared to the low flux state case therefore supplying more photons for inverse-Compton scattering and eventually producing more gamma-ray.
-The magnetic energy density is higher in the flaring case producing more synchrotron and SSC.
-The SSC plays an important role here in fitting the X-ray spectra points in the SED.
+The BLR and disk photon densities are much higher during the flaring case compared to the low flux state case, therefore supplying more photons for inverse-Compton scattering and eventually producing more gamma-ray emission.
+The magnetic energy density is higher in the flaring case, producing more synchrotron and SSC.
+The SSC plays an important role here in fitting the X-ray spectral points in the SED.

-The jet power in electron and magnetic field is estimated which appears to be higher during the flaring case compared to the low flux state which is expected.
-The total jet power is estimated by summing over the electron and the magnetic power carried by the jet and it is found to be of the order of 10$^{45}$ erg/s.
-Comparing this with the Eddington luminosity of the source which is estimated as L$_{Edd}$ = 10$^{38}$(M/M$_\odot$) erg/s.
-The black hole mass of Ton 599 is around 10$^{8}$ M$_\odot$ which gives the L$_{Edd}$ = 10$^{46}$ erg/s which is much higher than the total jet power.
+The estimated jet power in the electron and magnetic fields appears to be higher during the flaring case compared to the low flux (quiet) state, which is expected.
+The total jet power is estimated by summing over the electron and the magnetic power carried by the jet, and it is found to be of the order of 10$^{45}$ erg/s.
+Comparing this with the Eddington luminosity of the source, which is estimated as L$_{Edd}$ = 10$^{38}$(M/M$_\odot$) erg/s.
+In the various estimates, the mass of BH is estimated between $(0.79-3.47)\times10^8 M_{\odot}$ \citep{Xie_2004, Liu_2006}.
+In our case, we take the black hole mass of Ton 599 is around 1$\times$10$^{8}$ M$_\odot$ which gives the L$_{Edd}$ = 10$^{46}$ erg/s which is much higher than the total jet power.
+We conclude that the flaring events are produced by the sudden increase in the Doppler factor and the magnetic field, and the total jet power produced through this process is below the Eddington luminosity.